Graduate Student Housing

 Students who live in The Graduate Properties are required to sign a housing contract with the Office of Residential Services.
 This contract outlines all the policies and procedures for which the student will be responsible.
 If you have any questions, please contact Amy Beth Polonsky Laythe

 The Office of Residential Services provides information to WPI students as a courtesy service.
-WPI is not responsible or liable for the consequences of any off-campus student housing arrangement.
+WPI is not responsible for leases or other contracts between students and landlords or for the consequences of any off-campus student housing arrangement.
 WPI will not be involved in any negotiations between you (the leaseholder) and any landlord, property owner, student, prospective student or realtor before, during or after any agreement.
-In addition, WPI does not endorse or sponsor any of the agencies, services, advertisements, properties, or landlords included in this website.
+In addition, WPI does not endorse or sponsor, nor does it investigate or verify, any of the agencies, information, services, advertisements, properties, or landlords included in this website.